 This small penned-in courtyard has been brought to life with a lick of white paint and an outdoor living set-up.
 The corner sofa slots perfectly into the space, and is accompanied with modern stools to keep the overall feel looking open and welcoming.

-A fire pit creates a cosy glow – don't forget to check out our best fire pits if you'd like one for yourself – and we love the pop of warm coloured cushions too.
+A fire pit creates a cozy glow – our best fire pits buying guide has tons of top picks if you'd like one for yourself – and we love the pop of warm colored cushions too.

 3. Transform severe slopes into statement steps

 Is your garden so steep it feels almost impossible to work with?
 Then perhaps it's time to take inspiration from the image above and break the space up into levels.
-It's probably not a job for the faint-hearted (nor the budget-conscious), but the results can be transformative, both aesthetically and for how you use the space.
+It's probably not a job for the faint-hearted (nor if you're after cheap garden ideas) but the results can be transformative, both aesthetically and for how you use the space.